hbschlegel/TDCI-CAP/doc/README.md

+## Output Files

+This section describes the main output files generated by the TDCI code.
+Each file (aside from OUTPUT) is named according to the electric-field strength index (X) and direction index (Y), typically appearing in the filename as -eX-dY.
+For example, the RESULTS file for the progataion with the first specified field and direction will be named RESULTS-e1-d1.dat

+### OUTPUT
+This is the main log file.
+Similar to a Gaussian log file, it contains both data tables and information about the progress of the calculation.
+After running a TDCI calculation, this should be the first place you check to make sure that it completed successfully.

+### RESULTS-eX-dY.dat

+The RESULTS file tabulates values of interest at each timestep.
+It provides time, field, total norm, ionization rate, and dipole moment components (`mu_x,y,z`).
+The MO99 number describes the total number of orbitals needed to contribute 99% of the total ionization rate.
+NO99 is the same for a user-supplied set of orbitals.
+In a good ionization simulation, you should aim for a final norm between 0.3 and 0.6 in the direction with most ionization.
+You may have to play around with the Emax or timestep values to achieve this.

+### POP-eX-dY.dat

+Tracks the populations of occupied orbitals at each timestep.
+Also contains the partitioned ionization rate for each orbital, as described in equation REF.

+### ION-eX-dY.dat

+Tracks the populations of orbitals and states in the ionized system.

 ## How to cite

 [^1]: [Krause, P.; Sonk, J. A.; Schlegel, H. B., Strong field ionization rates simulated with time-dependent configuration interaction and an absorbing potential.
 J. Chem.
 Phys.
 2014, 140, 174113.
 10.1063/1.4874156](https://doi.org/10.1063/1.4874156) -- ([Mirror](https://schlegelgroup.wayne.edu/Pub_folder/369.pdf))
 [^2]: [Krause, P.; Schlegel, H. B., Angle-dependent ionization of small molecules by time-dependent configuration interaction and an absorbing potential.
 J. Phys.
 Chem.
 Lett.
 2015, 6, 2140-2146.
 10.1021/acs.jpclett.5b00929](https://doi.org/10.1021/acs.jpclett.5b00929) -- ([Mirror](https://schlegelgroup.wayne.edu/Pub_folder/381.pdf))